asarav/Math-Tutoring-Conversational-Agent/Aff-Wild-models/README.md

 If you need to specify a specif webcam this can be done on line 33 in `WebcamModelLoop.py` by changing the number.

 If the model runs too slow you can try to run with `--sequence_length=60 ` to change the sequence length to 60 (its 80 by default)

+If you need to enlarge the cropped version of face use `--image_size=200` to change the image size to 200x200 (default is 120)